Skip to main content

 Dual Degree Erb students

-The hallmark of the SEAS master’s program is its interdisciplinary focus.
+The hallmark of the University of Michigan School for Environment and Sustainability's (SEAS) master’s program is its interdisciplinary focus.
 This focus can be extended even further through the pursuit of a dual degree.
 Because the school is part of one of the greatest research universities in the world, there are many options.
-Each natural resources and environment field of study provides an excellent foundation for earning a dual degree.
+Each environment and sustainability specialization provides an excellent foundation for earning a dual degree.

 Our formal dual-degree programs with the following disciplines have been approved by U-M's Rackham Graduate School: